jnephin/ebsa-nsb-reevaluation/README.md

 Exports maps of species density and presence as well as and richness and diveristy data aggregated by a 5km grid

-MapProductivity.R
+Results_Summary.R
 -----------------
-Exports maps of mean chla and bloom frequency with EBSA boundaries
+Exports table documenting level of support by species for each EBSA.